-Library Consortium Delivery Consultation
+Library Consortium Delivery Service Consultation

 Conducted efficiency analysis of Peninsula Library System’s delivery system.
 Made recommendations for immediate improvements and long-term planning.